 You are free to save, print or email the pictures.

-This 'group' picture taken on the fair Green in Sawbridgeworth is assumed to be around 1913-1925 related to those that can be recognised.
+This 'group' picture taken on the fair Green in Sawbridgeworth is assumed to be around 1913-1915 related to those that can be recognised.
 It is the only evidence available that shows that the town had a Manual Fire Pump for fire fighting.
 According to the Minute Book, this Fire Engine was 'disposed of' to the Government for the sum of £35.
 0. 0d in February / March 1918.
-Much later on the Brigade had another Manual built in 1844 which was used well into the late 1940's purely for 'exhibition' demonstrations at Fetes etc. I believe this latter one was originally the Leaden Roding Fire Engine.
+Much later on the Brigade had another Manual built in 1844 which was used well into the late 1940's purely for 'exhibition' demonstrations at Fetes etc. It is believed this latter one was originally the White Roding or Leading Roding Fire Engine.
+(A duplicate photograph is included on the Photo Gallery page with some names and additional information.)

 Hatfield Heath Whit.
-Monday 1913'The' Steam Fire Engine again, at Hatfield Heath.
+Monday 1913 'The' Steam Fire Engine again, at Hatfield Heath 1913.

 Dennis Motor Fire Engine [ More Information ]